-On July 1, 2016, Mr. Sinay transferred 100% of his shares in Inphronics Limited to Venus Concept USA Inc., making it an indirect wholly owned subsidiary of Venus Concept Ltd..
-At such time, an unsecured non-interest-bearing working capital loan to PT Neoasia Medical, a subsidiary of Inphronics Limited, that was previously provided by Mr. Sinay was outstanding.
-As of December 31, 2019 and December 31, 2018, the outstanding amount of the loan was Indonesian rupiah ("IDR") 6.9 billion, which is equivalent to \$498,000 and \$477,000 respectively.
+On July 1, 2016, Mr. Sinay transferred 100% of his shares in Inphronics Limited to Venus Concept USA Inc., making it an indirect wholly owned subsidiary of Venus Concept Ltd. At such time, an unsecured non-interest-bearing working capital loan to PT Neoasia Medical, a subsidiary of Inphronics Limited, that was previously provided by Mr. Sinay was outstanding.
+As of December 31, 2020, and December 31, 2019, the outstanding amount of the loan was Indonesian rupiah ("IDR") 6.9 billion, which is equivalent to \$495,000 and \$498,000 respectively.
+In the fourth quarter of fiscal year 2020, Venus Concept Inc. disposed of its interest in Inphronics Limited and PT Neoasia Medical, thereby transferring the above-described loan to the third-party purchaser and extinguishing the debt with no further obligations on behalf of the Company.
+Mr. Sinay remains on the board of directors of both Inphronics Limited and PT Neoasia Medical.